$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 You have created a storage connection for your model that contains a

 URI - v1connection type.
 This storage connection must define the location of your Llama 3.2 model artifacts.
 For example,oci://quay.io/redhat-ai-services/modelcar-catalog:llama-3.2-3b-instruct.
-For more information about creating storage connections, see Adding a connection to your data science project.
+For more information about creating storage connections, see Adding a connection to your project.

 |